 A “White Paper” is an authoritative report or guide informing readers in a concise manner about a complex issue.
 Its purpose is to help readers understand an issue, solve a problem or make a decision.

-I am presenting the following white paper on topical steroid addiction in hopes of informing the public about its existence and persuading the medical community to take responsibility for its participation in TSA so that Red Skin Syndrome can be eliminated forever.
+I am titta pa den har webbplatsen presenting the following white paper on topical steroid addiction in hopes of informing the public about its existence and persuading the medical community to take responsibility for its participation in TSA so that Red Skin Syndrome can be eliminated forever.

 Those who do not feel pain seldom think that it is felt.